puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_firewall.markdown

 > That's it!
 You've written a module that contains a class that, once applied, ensures your firewall has rules in it that will be managed by Puppet.
 > Note the following about your new class:
 >
 > * `pre.pp` defines the “pre” group rules the firewall applies when a service requests access.
+It is run before any other rules.
-> * `post.pp` defines the rule for the firewall to drop any requests that haven’t met the rules defined by `pre.pp`.
+> * `post.pp` defines the rule for the firewall to drop any requests that haven’t met the rules defined by `pre.pp` or in `site.pp` (see [next section](#add-the-firewall-module-to-the-main-manifest)).

-**To Add the Firewall Module to the Main Manifest**
+## Add the Firewall Module to the Main Manifest

 1. Navigate to the main manifest (`cd /etc/puppetlabs/code/environments/production/manifests`).
 2. Use your text editor to open `site.pp`.